consoledotdev/home/content/code-collaboration-pair-programming/_index.md

 powerful as the host's.
 Host can create a `.codetogether.ignore` file before starting a session to hide sensitive data.

-Enterprise users hosting CodeTogether on-premises have access to a [metrics dashboard](https://www.codetogether.com/docs/using-the-on-premises-dashboard/) which shows the number of online users and active sessions in real time, as well as historical usage trends.
+Enterprise users can host a private multi-server instance of CodeTogether which can be distributed geographically to reduce latency within regions and provides service redundancy, load balancing and scalability.
+These users have access to a [metrics dashboard](https://www.codetogether.com/docs/using-the-on-premises-dashboard/) which shows the number of online users and active sessions in real time, as well as historical usage trends.
 Usage stats can be downloaded from the dashboard or